rhomobile/rhomobile-docs/docs/en/edge/guide/build_win.md

       deployqt: 0
       deploymsvc: 0

+Newly built apps will exclude the specified DLLs.

 ###Step 2- Install RhoRuntime Qt installer
-RhoRuntime Qt installers optimize memory footprint by installing a single instance of the Qt runtime libraries and define a path on the target to allow sharing of the runtime by multiple applications.
+RhoRuntime Qt installers optimize memory footprint by installing a single instance of the Qt runtime libraries and define a path on the target to allow sharing of the libraries by multiple applications.

-Download **ONE** of these:
+**On the target(s)**, download and execute the appropriate installer:

 * **[RhoRuntime for QT 5.1.1.0 for Visual Studio 2008](http://rhomobile-suite.s3.amazonaws.com/Qt/RhoRuntimeQt5-VS2008Setup.exe)**
 * **[RhoRuntime for QT 5.1.1.0 for Visual Studio 2012](http://rhomobile-suite.s3.amazonaws.com/Qt/RhoRuntimeQt5-setup.exe)**